-- 1. Refer to "Replace Gas Valve" and follow steps 1 through 6. - a.
-For models with 1" Robertshaw valve. - 1.
-Remove the four (4) screws which secure the top cap assembly.
-This assembly contains the regulator adjustment screw and the terminal connections. - 2.
-Replace the top cap assembly with the L.P. version. - b.
-For models with 3/4" White-Rodgers valve. - 1.
-Remove top vent cap. - 2.
-Insert spring and pin. - 3.
-Replace vent cap. - 2.
-Unscrew main burner orifices and replace with L.P. orifices
+- 1. Refer to "Replace Gas Valve" and follow steps 1 through 6. - 2.
+Remove the four (4) screw which secure the top cap assembly.
+This assembly contains the regulator adjustment screw and the terminal connections. - 3.
+Replace the top cap assembly with the L.P. version. - 4.
+Unscrew main burner orifices and replace with L.P. orifices.